azimsh3r/WikiRace/task1/README.md

     "Talk:"
 )
 ```
-If at least one of the elements of this list is in the final list with the references, this link should not be taken into account.
+If at least one of the elements in this list is in the final list with the references, this link should not be taken into account.

 The goal page for this task is the Kotlin page that is stored in the `KOTLIN_PAGE` constant.
 If the user starts the search from this page, the depth of the final path is 0.
-If the user starts with a page which refers to the Kotlin page, the epth of the final path is 1, etc. You can find several examples in the tests.
+If the user starts with a page which refers to the Kotlin page, the depth of the final path is 1, etc. You can find several examples in the tests.

-For this simple version, you can get 10 points.
-If you would like to get all 15 points, you need to use a multi-threaded search
-(in this case, you just need to find a path as soon as possible, not necessarily the shortest one).
+10 points are available for the simple version.
+If you would like to get all 15 points, you need to use a multi-threaded search (in this case, you just need to find a path as quickly as possible, not necessarily the shortest path).